 Comply with whatever the authorities ask you to do (within reason).
 This can be difficult if there is a language barrier.
 Do not sign anything you do not understand.

 According to the Acropolis, Police Station was convinced that they couldn’t provide me with any legal advice or a lawyer.
 This made me extremely uncomfortable, but there wasn’t much I could do at the time.
-I was very fortunate that my boyfriend agreed to translate what was being said, but nevertheless, if you can get a professional please do so.
+I was very fortunate that my boyfriend agreed to translate the statement.
+If you can get a professional please do so.

 As a British Citizen, if arrested, you’re entitled to a lawyer and a translator.
-I, unfortunately, was unable to receive any of these benefits until I was presented at court.
-Once you have contacted the British Embassy, they should be able to consult with you on how you can reach out to English speaking lawyers.
+I, unfortunately, didn’t to receive any of these benefits until I was presented at court.
+Once you have contacted the British Embassy, they should be able to consult with what you should do next.

 This has to be the most important advice I can give you.
 You won’t really know or understand what is going on.
-In such an ordeal, many people will be telling you different bits of information and because of the shock, you won’t understand what is going on.
+In such an ordeal, many people will be telling you different bits of information.
+Try and remain calm in shock, you won’t understand what is going on.

 Thank you for taking the time to share, read and show your continued support.
 You may already know that I have now opened my blog to share other stories of discrimination while travelling.
-If you would like your account to be shared, please follow the link – Have you ever experienced discrimination?
+If you would like your account to be shared, please follow the link – Have you ever experienced discrimination?accuisationsBlack British Bloggersblack womenembassyfalsegreekgreek goddesskarkos anistiouslanguage barrierliarsracismracism in athenstravelTravellingWhileBlack